David Davis (Tennessee politician): Elections

-In the First Congressional District Republican primary held on August 7, 2008, Davis lost by 500 votes, or less than one percent, to Johnson City Mayor Phil Roe.
+In 2008, Davis sought reelection to a second term.
+However, he lost the Republican primary, held on August 7, 2008, to Johnson City Mayor Phil Roe.
+Davis lost by 500 votes, or less than one percent.
 During the campaign, Roe attacked Davis as an ineffective politician who had sold out to special interests and accepted contributions from oil companies during a summer of record gasoline prices.

 It was the first time since 1966 that an incumbent Tennessee congressman had lost a primary.
 It was also the first time since 1950 that an incumbent congressman lost a primary in the 1st District.
 Davis claimed Democratic voters, knowing they had no realistic chance of defeating him in November, contributed to his primary loss by crossing over to vote for Roe in the Republican primary.
 He believed he was the winner among voters who identify as Republicans.
 Tennessee has an open primary system.

 Tenure

 While Davis filed two bills within the U.S. House of Representatives as the original sponsor (one Davis bill was to create a federal "American Eagle Day"), he signed on as cosponsor to other pending legislation including H.R.621, a House resolution that sought to "...amend part B of title XVIII of the Social Security Act to restore the Medicare treatment of ownership of oxygen equipment to that in effect before enactment of the Deficit Reduction Act of 2005."

 In 2007, Davis also cosponsored H.R.1398 to amend the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 by providing that manure shall not be considered to be a hazardous substance, pollutant, or contaminant.
 H.R.
 1398 was referred to the Subcommittee on Water Resources and Environment where it died.

 During November 2007, Davis was quoted by the Mountain Press of Sevierville, Tennessee as favoring amnesty for illegal immigrants within the United States with his reported statement that "Most people in East Tennessee will welcome people with open arms if they come here legally," Davis said.
 "Illegal is illegal, though.
 I don't think the answer is deporting 12 million people, though."

 In 2008, Davis was ranked very near the bottom (430th out of 435) of Knowlegis' power rankings for members of the House of Representatives, as reported by Congress.org.